brrittoo/url-encoder/README.md

 composer update paramguard/url-encoder
 ```

-This will symlink your local package so changes take effect immediately without needing to reinstall.
+This will local package so changes take effect immediately without needing to reinstall.

 ---